2025ad05049-Sravani/ml-assignment-2-classification-dashboard/README.md

 ## b.
 Dataset description

-The Breast Cancer Wisconsin (Diagnostic) dataset from the UCI Machine Learning Repository (Dataset ID 17) contains 569 instances and 30 real-valued features, satisfying the assignment minimums.
-The target is binary: malignant and benign.
+The Breast Cancer Wisconsin (Diagnostic) dataset from the UCI Machine Learning Repository (Dataset ID 17) contains 569 instances and 30 real-valued features.
+The target variable is binary, with malignant and benign classes.
 An 80/20 stratified train/test split with random_state=42 is used.
 Malignant is treated as the positive class for AUC, Precision, Recall and F1.

 Source: https://archive.ics.uci.edu/dataset/17/breast+cancer+wisconsin+diagnostic